bpm-diag/smartRPA/README.md

   - [Browser extension](#3-install-browser-extension)
 - [Excel AddIn (MacOS Only)](#4-install-excel-addin-macos-only)

-Furthermore, there are possible installation issues that can arise with the installation of the libraries.
-You can find fixes to the most common issues here [Installation Errors](#error-handling-for-possible-installation-errors)
+Furthermore, there are possible installation issues that can arise with the installation of the prerequisites or libraries.
+You can find fixes to the most common issues in the section [Installation Errors](#error-handling-for-possible-installation-errors) .

 ## 1. **Install Prerequisites**